HaoWang47/GenePCG/R/Readme.md

    * A sample case study
    * How to pre-process data

 4. ```shrinkagefunctions.R```: required functions for the approach E-TEST, for more details of this approach, see: https://github.com/V-Bernal/GGM-Shrinkage.
-Credit to original authors.
+Credited to original authors.
 This function is only needed to reproduce our simulation study.